illuusio/elfcloud-fuse/README.md

 ## What is it?

-Elfcloud.fi is a Finland based credibly secure cloud storage service.
+elfCLOUD.fi is a Finland based credibly secure cloud storage service.
 You can save and backup to, work in and share from within the cloud with indisputable confidence of your data remaining private, integral and available.

 https://secure.elfcloud.fi/en/

-Elfcloud-FUSE is FUSE implemtation that provides filesystem like access to elfcloud.fi.
+elfCLOUD-FUSE is FUSE implementation that provides filesystem like access to elfCLOUD.fi.

 ## FUSE
 with FUSE it is possible to implement a fully functional filesystem in a userspace program.
 Features include: